Getting around access guide

 The service uses minibuses with ramps or lifts, so that people who use wheelchairs or find steps very difficult can easily use the bus.

-Ring and Ride is unable to take people to hospital appointments because some people are eligible for NHS non-emergency patient transport services (PTS).
+Some people are eligible for NHS non-emergency Patient Transport Services (PTS).
 These services provide free transport to and from hospital for people whose condition means they need additional medical support during their journey, people who find it difficult to walk and parents or guardians of children who are being transported.
-Contact your doctor or local hospital for details of these services.
+The service is “on demand’’ meaning it can be booked as soon as it required.

 Ring and ride fares